Best online PDF merging tools

 - You’ll be redirected to a new web page where you can access your file by clicking the “Download” button.

-- Start by clicking on the PDF Merge Files extension in the toolbar next to the address bar and click the “Select Files” box to upload documents from your computer.
-You may also drag files from your desktop or file folders and drop them into the “Select Files” box to upload them.
-TIP: Do not click anywhere outside of the popup window while you’re merging files, or you’ll have to start from the beginning.
+- Start by clicking on the PDF Merge Files extension in the toolbar next to the address bar and click the “Choose Files” box to upload documents from your computer.
+You may also drag files from your desktop or file folders and drop them into the “Drag Files Here” box to upload them.

 - Click on the “Merge” button once you’ve uploaded all of your files and made the necessary adjustments.